 So how exactly do you care for your strings?
-And furthermore, how can you ‘maintain’ a set of string?
+And furthermore, how can you ‘maintain’ a set of strings?

-The answer is easily.
+The answer is easy.
 The first step in string care doesn’t even involve your strings; it involves your hands.
 Every single time you think about playing your guitar, wash your hands.

-Our hands are covered in natural oils and dead skin that, when passed on to our guitar strings, eat way at them and cause them to erode.
-Washing your hands before your play your guitar, and in between breaks, will not only prolong your strings, but will also keep them feeling fresher longer.
+Our hands are covered in natural oils and dead skin that, when passed on to our guitar strings, eat away at them and cause them to erode.
+Washing your hands before your play your guitar, and in between breaks, will not only prolong your strings but will also keep them feeling fresher longer.

 When you finish playing, take a microfiber cloth and wipe down your strings.
 Don’t rush, either; wipe the length of each string, one string at a time.
 This will remove the impurities that gather even after you wash your hands.